Iterative Distillation for Better Uncertainty Estimates in Multitask Emotion Recognition: Introduction

-Recently, an in-the-wild emotion dataset named Aff-wild2 \cite{kollias2018aff, kollias2021analysing} was released, which faciliates multitask emotion solutions \cite{kollias2021distribution,kollias2021affect, deng2020multitask}.
+The recently released Aff-wild2 \cite{kollias2018aff, kollias2021analysing} facilitates multitask emotion solutions \cite{kollias2021distribution,kollias2021affect, deng2020multitask}.
 The Aff-wild2 dataset has three types of emotion labels: facial action units, emotion categories, valence and arousal.
-Past emotion datasets \cite{mavadati2013disfa,valstar2015fera,zhang2018facial,kollias2019deep} which only had one or two types of emotion labels.
-However, the Aff-wild2 dataset only provides hard emotion labels.
-To improve the emotion recognition and uncertainty estimation, we propose an iterative training algorithm to train multitask emotion networks.
-The algorithm was inspired by the multi-generational self-distillation algorithm \cite{furlanello2018born}.
-The networks can produce predictions and uncertainty for each emotion label.
+Past emotion datasets \cite{mavadati2013disfa,valstar2015fera,zhang2018facial,kollias2019deep} usually have one or two types of emotion labels.
+However, Aff-wild2 dataset only provides single emotion labels, not multiple annotators' labels.

+Using data from the Aff-wild2 dataset, we train deep ensembles with self-distillation algorithm to improve emotion recognition and uncertainty estimation.
+The obtained networks produce both emotions labels and the estimated uncertainty.
 The uncertainty is measured by Shannon's entropy computed over the probabilistic output.
-We give an example in Figure \ref{fig:teaser}, showing the results of our model given a facial image input.
+We give an example in Figure \ref{fig:teaser}, showing the outputs of our model given a facial image input.

 Our primary contributions are as follows: